LinaQiu/UBCBench/README.md

 # UBCBench
 UBCBench contains all benchmarks we designed for confirming our hypothesized findings while analyzing the three well-known static taint analysis tools, FlowDroid+IccTA, Amandroid, and DroidSafe.

-*If you want to find the version of UBCBench used in our ISSTA'18 paper, please check [here](https://github.com/LinaQiu/UBCBench/tree/ISSTA).*

-# UBCBench Results.xlsx
+# UBCBench Results - DroidIccSourceSinks.xlsx
 We ran all benchmarks with the three aforementioned tools, using the same tool configurations and [sources and sinks list](https://resess.github.io/PaperAppendices/StaticTaint/benchmark/#sources-and-sinks) we described in our Empirical Software Engineering paper.
 We analyzed all tool analysis results and provided our analysis results, along with the ground truth in the excel file called "UBCBench Results.xlsx".

-# UBCBench Benchmark Names and Mappings
+# Benchmark Names and Mappings
+- U-DB2.12: ConservativeModel1-3
+- U-DB4.15: HardCodedLocationTest
+- U-DB4.16: CallbacksIntentHandling
+- U-DB4.17: SetContentView
-- UBC1: ReflectiveSource
+- U-DB4.18: CallbacksInFragment
-- UBC2: ViewCasting
+- U-DB7.24: ViewCasting
-- UBC3: ConservativeModel
+- U-DB7.25: ContextSensitivityDepth
-- UBC4: HardCodedLocationTest
+- U-DB7.26: DuplicatedFlows
-- UBC5: CallbacksIntentHandling
+- U-DB10.6: ReflectiveSource
-- UBC6: GetClass
+- U-DB10.7: GetClass

-# Benchmarks for testing sensitivities and untangling purpose
-We created five benchmarks under folder [Sensitivity](/android-studio-project/Sensitivity) for testing what kinds of sensitivities are supported by a tool, and nine benchmarks under folder [Untangling](/android-studio-project/Untangling) to untangling original benchmark apps.
+- U-DB10.8: GetConstructor